shinyoungyou/user-docs/docs/pages/code.md

 If you can’t remember the exact location, use **Quick Open** to locate your files instantly.

 1. Press `Ctrl` + `P` to open the **Quick Open** dialog.
-2. **Search for Your File**: Type part of the file name.
+2. Search for Your File: Type part of the file name.
 VS Code will display a list of matching files, including those recently or frequently opened.

     !!! note
         The more specific you are with the file name, the quicker you’ll find the file you need.

-3. **Select and Open the File**: Use the arrow keys (`↑` / `↓`) to navigate the list, then press `Enter` to open the file.
+3. Select and Open the File: Use the arrow keys (`↑` / `↓`) to navigate the list, then press `Enter` to open the file.

     <figure markdown="span">
       ![Image title](../assets/code6.gif){ width="100%" }
     </figure>

+!!! success
-This is much faster than browsing through the folder structure manually!
+    Using the **Quick Open** is much faster than browsing through the folder structure manually!

 ## Conclusion
 By the end of this section, you will have successfully learned the following: